Myths about teaching can hold you back

 a thin stick of tobacco wrapped in paper that people smoke

-something that makes you want to keep using it even though its bad
+something that makes you want to keep using it even though it's bad

-an electronic device that simulates smoking
+an electronic device filled with chemicals that creates a vapour